edocsss/RARSS/server/README.md

 5. ```<path_to_server_root_dir>/data_processor/data_combiner.py```: contains code for combining dataframe from different sensors and different device source
 6. ```<path_to_server_root_dir>/data_processor/data_preprocessor.py```: the main trigger for the data pre-processing pipeline

 In order to generate the combined and pre-processed data, the only thing you need to do is run the ```<path_to_server_root_dir>/data_processor/data_preprocessor.py```.

 This will take quite some time depending on how many activities you would like to pre-process and the configurations used.
 You can also specify the activities you would like to pre-process in the same Python file.

+**Please take note that configurations such as the window size, sampling frequency, which test subject's data to preprocess, etc. can be found in ```<path_to_server_root_dir>/config.py```!
+Always check for the current configuration used before running the preprocessor!**

 ### Configuration
-Please change the data pre-processing configurations in ```<path_to_server_root_dir>/config.py``` accordignly!
+Please change the data pre-processing configurations in ```<path_to_server_root_dir>/config.py``` accordingly!

-### Features
+### Data Features
 At the moment, we are only using the ```Accelerometer``` data from both Smartphone and Smartwatch.
 The features generated for the Smartphone and Smartwatch are the same.
 The features considered are:
 1. Mean
 2. Variance